viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The "magic" of the AXI DMA is that it gets data from the slave [AXI-Stream](https://docs.amd.com/r/en-US/ug1399-vitis-hls/How-AXI4-Stream-Works) interface S_AXIX_S2MM and sends them via the master AXI interface M_AXI_S2MM to a memory address.
 If the M_AXI_S2MM is properly connected (as I will show later in this tutorial), the data are loaded directly into the RAM without Zynq-7000 ARM core being involved.
 (The S_AXI_LITE interface is used to control the AXI DMA by functions from [xaxidma.h](https://xilinx.github.io/embeddedsw.github.io/axidma/doc/html/api/xaxidma_8h.html).)

-In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in the [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#using-the-dma)).
+In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in a [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#using-the-dma)).

 The maximum amount of data that AXI DMA can move in a single transfer is 64 MB (exactly 0x3FFFFFF bytes).
 This is because the AXI DMA register to store buffer length can be, at most, 26 bits wide.
 In our case, we will be transferring 16-bit values, i.e., we can transfer at most 33,554,431 samples in one go.
 That should be more than enough.
 We could record up to 33.6 seconds of the input signal with the XADC running at 1 Msps.

 The [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) can be configured to have an output AXI-Stream interface.
-When you configure the XADC for continuous sampling, you will get the actual stream of data coming out from the XADC Wizard AXI-Stream interface at the rate equal to the sampling rate of the XADC.
+When you configure the XADC for continuous sampling, you will get the actual stream of data coming out from the XADC Wizard AXI-Stream interface at a rate equal to the sampling rate of the XADC.
 However, this data stream is not ready to be connected directly to the AXI DMA.
 The thing is that the AXI-Stream interface on the XADC Wizard doesn't contain an AXI-Stream signal TLAST.
 This signal is asserted to indicate the end of the data stream.
 The AXI DMA must receive the TLAST signal to know when to stop the DMA transfer.

 Therefore, we need an intermediate PL module to handle the AXI-Stream data between the XADC Wizard and the DMA IP.
 I wrote a module [stream_tlaster.v](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/HDL/stream_tlaster.v) for use in this tutorial.